supermerill/KspObsoleteParts/README.md

 # KspObsoleteParts
-Simple Plugin to remove obsoloete part from the vab categories: just add TechObsolote = generaRocketry to your PART config
+Simple Plugin to remove obsolete part from the vab categories:
+just add
+TechObsolete = generaRocketry
+to your PART config

+ModuleManager Example:
+@PART[ProbeCoreSphere]
+{
+	TechObsolete = electrics
+}